OCD and Anxiety

-“All of the experiential therapies at Rogers engage groups through interactive experiences which can deepen their understanding of their treatment,” says Mike Hoelzer, art therapist at Rogers Memorial Hospital—Oconomowoc.
+“All of the experiential therapies at Rogers engage groups through interactive experiences which can deepen their understanding of their treatment,” says Mike Hoelzer, art therapist at Rogers Behavioral Health—Oconomowoc.
 “Patients could be using experiential therapy to work on their emotional awareness and expression, learning coping skills or developing new leisure skills.”

 Experiential therapy puts people in situations they may never have been in and the results of this therapy technique are encouraging.
 “I’ve seen so many people come into our program and express feelings that they may never have expressed before, learn new skills that they didn’t think they were able to accomplish, build new relationships, take healthy risks and learn to trust people,” says Hoelzer.
 “It’s quite an incredible way to work with people in a treatment setting.”

 Although the activities used for art therapy sound like fun, there are difficult topics and realizations that patients have to face during their sessions.
 “The projects and tasks we do can be very exciting, but there is a lot of work going on in the therapy process, no matter what type of experiential therapy our patients may be participating in,” says Hoelzer.
 “At first, patients may be defensive about revealing their emotions, but when people start opening up in treatment, their defenses go down and their feelings start to become more readily expressed.
 Having the bravery to show true emotion is extremely important to begin problem solving and developing skills to cope.”